-FIGURE 8 - COMMERCIAL/INDUSTRIAL ENERGY EFFICIENCY REBATES FLIER AND FORMS we want to make your operation more efficient
+FIGURE 8 - COMMERCIAL/INDUSTRIAL ENERGY EFFICIENCY REBATES FLIER AND FORMS make your operation

 Let Avista show you ways to operate more efficiently and save on energy costs-not to mention improve your comfort and air quality while lessening your environmental impact.
 We also offer rebates and incentives to help get you there.